 fast and semi-fast services during peak hours:

-The Watford branch will be rerouted in the future from a point nor of the existing Croxley station to Watford Junction.
-The present Watford station will then be abandoned.
+The Watford branch was planned to be rerouted from a point north of the existing Croxley station to Watford Junction.
+The present Watford station would then be abandoned, but as of 2019, the project is suspended.
 For more details see www.croxleyraillink.com

 |Hammersmith & City Line|

 On almost its entire route, the Hammersmith & City Line shares tracks with other subsurface lines, although until Dec.
 2009, the section between Hammersmith and Edgware Road had been exclusively served by the H&C for many decades.

 known as the District Line is actually a network made of five lines: